chrishayuk/chuk-motion/docs/components/README.md

 ## Overview

-This directory contains comprehensive documentation for all Remotion components in the chuk-mcp-remotion generator system.
+This directory contains comprehensive documentation for all Remotion components in the chuk-motion generator system.
 Each component has its own documentation file with usage examples, props reference, and best practices.

 ## Quick Start